Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-08-26 (BR)
+- Fixed a strange display bug caused by a null pointer exception.
+  - To reproduce the bug hover with mouse over the blue enemy fleet on Zibalia and then once the fleet contents are displayed, click on the Feral ship type. --> Crash on Linux OS but not on Windows OS.

 25-08-18 (BR)
 - Fixed Guide displayed info on the current default set; MoO1 and Fusion were swapped.